brianr747/platform/README.md

 ### Providers

+The following are sources of data to be used as analysts that are part of the platform functionality.
+They allow for data generated internally to be used in an identical fashion as the rest of the external data sources.
+This means that a complex set of internal data sources can be harmonised into a single package.
 - "User Series": Series that are calculated by Python code dynamically on request.
 Can include miscellaneous series.
+ - "Push Only" data.
+Data that is pushed onto the database by an external program.
+(For example, R can write to the database using this provider.)
+Could include big data insertions from batch processes, such as end-of-day securities prices.

+ External data providers.
 - DB.nomics
 - FRED (St. Louis Fed)
 - CANSIM manual downloaded table (CSV) parsing.